 - You and your spouse may designate only one of your residences as your principal residence for each year that you owned multiple residential properties.
 Prior to 1982, it was possible for each spouse to own a property and designate it as their principal residence, allowing a tax-free disposition of more than one residence per couple.
 Unfortunately, for property purchased after 1981, this is no longer possible and a choice will have to be made upon the sale of the first property as to which of the properties should be designated as a principal residence for each year.
 For properties purchased prior to 1982, the ability to make separate principal residence designations between you and your spouse still applies, but only for the years of ownership prior to 1982, and only where the properties are owned wholly by you or your spouse at the time of disposition.
 Deciding how to best utilize the principal residence exemption when you own multiple residential properties is rarely straightforward and often requires that you consider multiple factors, including predictions about whether the remaining residence will increase or decrease in value in the future.
 Depending on the circumstances, there may be situations where claiming the principal residence on the disposition of your cottage may not make sense.

 Our family cottage is located on several acres of property.
-A real estate agent told us if we sell a portion of our property the gain will be tax-free.
-Is she right?
+A real estate agent told us if we sell a portion of our property, the gain will be tax-free.
+Are they right?

 Cottages can often be located on a sizeable piece of property so it’s not unusual for a cottage owner to consider subdividing a property to sell off a portion of land as a means of realizing some value.
 The sale of land can create a capital gain.
 However, where a capital gain arises on a disposition of a vacant parcel of land that was attached to a property, it may be possible to shelter this gain by using the principal residence exemption.